Caerleon Endowed School

-Caerleon Endowed School, (also known as The Endowed School, Caerleon, Caerleon Charity School, Williams Charity School and Caerleon Junior School) dates from 1724.
+Caerleon Endowed School, (also known as The Endowed School, Caerleon, Caerleon Charity School, Williams Charity School and Caerleon Junior School), in Caerleon, Newport, dates from 1724.
 At that point, the house was a junior school that was funded by a bequest from Charles Williams.
-The school became part of the state education system in 1948 under the 1944 Education Act.
+The school became part of the state education system in 1948 under the Education Act 1944.
 The school was designated a Grade II* listed building in 1951.